Health

 Cold sores: Causes, symptoms and treatments

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Mar 16, 2022 • 7 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Jul 10, 2024 • 7 min

 What is a cold sore?

-A cold sore, also known as a fever blister, is a sore that commonly occurs in or around the mouth.
-Usually cold sores appear on one side of the lips, and if they recur, they usually come back on the same side.
+A cold sore, also known as a fever blister, is a sore that commonly occurs on or around the mouth.
+Cold sores usually appear on one side of the lips, but they can also appear in other places, including near the nose, cheeks, and chin.
 They may appear more often during periods of stress or illness, and they may occur frequently for a while, then go quiet, only to return years or even decades later.

 What causes cold sores?

 Cold sores are caused by the herpes simplex virus, which spreads through contact with an active sore or the fluid in the blisters that may form.
 Herpes on the lip or nearby is commonly called herpes labialis or oral herpes.
 It's usually caused by herpes simplex virus type 1 (HSV-1), but can also be caused by herpes simplex virus type 2 (HSV-2).
 Herpes simplex virus type 2 (HSV-2), commonly called genital herpes, is typically responsible for genital lesions.
-You can contract HSV-1 from kissing or sharing objects that have come into contact with the virus.
+HSV-1 is very contagious.
+You can contract it from kissing or sharing objects that have come into contact with the virus.

 How common are cold sores?